stualden/postgresql-misc/install_postgres_on_truenas.md

 		`nano /mnt/postgresql/postgresql.conf`

-		Where  you see **listen_addresses**, add this line if it's okay for any host can try to connect:
+		Where  you see **listen_addresses**, add this line if it's okay for any host to try to connect:

 		`listen_addresses = '*'`